untwisted/untwisted/BOOK.md

 >>>
 ~~~

-When the event 'event4' is processed then nothing is happens, when the event 'event0' is processed
+When the event 'event4' is processed then nothing happens, when the event 'event0' is processed
 then the handle on_done is called.
 If the events 'event1', 'event2' had been processed then on_done
 would be called as well.